Enhanced Games (no drug testing) file $800 million lawsuit against critics

 Thus far, the Enhanced Games have signed five athletes to compete in an event in Las Vegas next May set to feature track, swimming and weightlifting competitions offering $500,000 first prizes.

+“In contrast, the 2026 Enhanced Games will have a potential prize purse of $7.5 million for just a single day of competition,” the lawsuit said.

+World Aquatics withheld comment until its lawyers review the lawsuit.
+USA Swimming was reviewing the suit and WADA did not immediately respond to messages from The Associated Press seeking comment.
+The lawsuit said it included USA Swimming and WADA because they supported the World Athletics rule.

-D'Souza — who helped steer billionaire Peter Thiel to bankroll Hulk Hogan's sex-tape lawsuit against Gawker that resulted in a $140 million verdict — says “natural” athletes who compete at, say, world championships and Olympics are also welcome to test themselves at the Enhanced Games, and he presumes the prize money would be tempting.
+D'Souza — who helped steer billionaire Peter Thiel to bankroll Hulk Hogan's sex-tape lawsuit against Gawker that resulted in a $140 million verdict — says “natural” athletes who compete at, say, world championships and Olympics are also welcome to line up at the Enhanced Games, and he presumes the prize money would be tempting.

 “But until this issue is resolved, it's causing irreparable harm to our ability to sign athletes,” he said.
 “Athletes who are both ‘natural’ and ‘enhanced’ can compete at the games.
 That's part of the narrative that makes this interesting.
 Can a ‘natural’ athlete beat an ‘enhanced’ athlete?”